What Is a Stakeholder in Project Management?

-Stakeholders are those with any interest in your project's outcome.
+Stakeholders are those with an interest in your project's outcome.
 They are typically the members of a project team, project managers, executives, project sponsors, customers, and users.
-Stakeholders are people who are invested in the project and who will be affected by your project at any point along the way, and their input can directly impact the outcome.
-It's a good idea to practice good stakeholder management and constantly communicate with them in order to collaborate on the project.
-After all, they have a stake in how it all turns out.
+Stakeholders are people who will be affected by your project at any point in its life cycle, and their input can directly impact the outcome.
+It's essential to practice good stakeholder management and continuously communicate to collaborate on the project.

 Stakeholders vs. key project stakeholders

-Project stakeholders in general can be single individuals or entire organizations who are affected by the execution or outcome of a project.
-Doesn't matter whether the project affects them negatively or positively.
-If they're affected, they're a stakeholder.
-Key project stakeholders, however are those stakeholders who have the influence and authority to dictate whether a project is a success or not.
-These are the people and groups whose objectives MUST be satisfied.
-They make or break the project.
-Even if all deliverables are in and budgets are met, if these people aren't happy, you've failed as a project manager.
+Project stakeholders, in general, can be single individuals or entire organizations who are affected by the execution or outcome of a project.
+It doesn't matter whether the project affects them negatively or positively — if they're affected, they're a stakeholder.
+Key project stakeholders, however, are stakeholders who have the influence and authority to dictate whether a project is a success or not.
+These are the people and groups whose objectives must be satisfied, as they have the power to make or break the project.
+Even if all deliverables are in and budgets are met, if the stakeholders aren't happy, the project cannot be considered a success.

 Typical key stakeholders in a project

-The typical key project stakeholders you'll find in any project will include some of the following:
+Some of the typical key project stakeholders you'll find in a project include:

-- Steering committee: advisory group providing guidance on key decisions.
-Includes the sponsor, executives, and key stakeholders from the organization
+- Steering committee: An advisory group providing guidance on key decisions, which includes the sponsor, executives, and key stakeholders from the organization

-There are many more depending on the project, some which may include: sellers/suppliers, contractors, owners, government agencies, media outlets, even society at large.
+There are many more examples of project stakeholders, including: sellers/suppliers, contractors, owners, government agencies, media outlets, and even society at large.

 Internal vs. external stakeholders in project management

-It’s important to understand that your project may have key stakeholders inside and outside of your organization.
+It’s important to understand your project may have key stakeholders both inside and outside of your organization.
 That’s why it’s worth noting the key differences between internal and external stakeholders.

 Internal stakeholders in project management